canonical/launchpad-manual/user/how-to/projects/project-translations/import-project-translations.rst

 ----------

 Launchpad can help you safeguard the quality of the translations you use in your project.
-Choose a `review policy <Translations/YourProject/PermissionPolicies>`__ for your project's translations.
+Choose a :ref:`review policy <choosing-a-permissions-policy>` for your project's translations.